* Nonfarm jobs increase 115,000 in April

 * Private sector payrolls grow 130,000

 WASHINGTON, May 4 U.S. employers cut back on

-Employers added just 115,000 workers to their payrolls last
+Employers added 115,000 workers to payrolls last month, the

 Still, the report was not all negative.
 The government

-revised upward its initial estimates for payroll growth in
+revised upward earlier estimates for payroll growth in February

 The report could rattle nerves at the White House.
 Weak U.S.